JackyChen5/git_practice/README.txt

 This project is based on the Codecademy project to practoce JS and Git.
-To use the code.